syncfusion-content/wpf-docs/wpf/DataGrid/Unbound-Column.md

 # Unbound Column in WPF DataGrid (SfDataGrid)

 SfDataGrid allows you to add **additional columns** which are **not bound with data object** from underlying data source.
 You can add unbound column using [GridUnBoundColumn](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridUnBoundColumn.html) class.
-Unbound columns supports for sorting, filtering, grouping, exporting and printing as normal columns.
+Unbound columns supports for `sorting`, `filtering`, `grouping`, `exporting` and `printing` as normal columns.

 {% tabs %}
 {% highlight xaml %}